yimeishao/sinatra-pillowcases/notes.md

 - edit their entries
 - delete their entries
 ## Users will not be able to...
-- view, edit, or delete other users' entries
+- view, edit, or delete other users' entries or other profiles

 # Wireframing
 ## Models